New York City

 Operation Respect also offers professional development, school based intervention, and coaching services to schools throughout NYC on Don’t Laugh at Me implementation, school climate, social and emotional learning, and promoting respect for diversity.

 Operation Respect partners with the Center for Educational Technology and the Israeli Ministry of Education to provide training and implementation assistance to school counselors, teachers, and administrators in over 100 schools across Israel.
 At the end of the 2014-2015 school year, 63% of elementary school counselors in Israel reported using Don’t Laugh at Me, translated into Hebrew and Arabic, to teach social-emotional skills and address bias and youth violence spurred by the ongoing conflict there.
 In use in Israel since 2009, Don’t Laugh at Me is recommended by the Ministry to address the standards for weekly lessons in kindergarten – 12th grade for life skills and is used more than any other recommended program.

 In 2012, Operation Respect launched the Israeli Health and Education (H&E) initiative in partnership with the Chaim Sheba Medical Center and with the important endorsement of the Israeli Ministry of Education and the U.S. Embassy in Tel Aviv.
 The goal of this pilot project is to combine strategies employed by teachers and other educators with the strategies of health care workers, such as doctors, psychologists, social workers and psychiatrists to both prevent and respond to youth violence.
 Participating schools implemented Don’t Laugh at Me and worked with the experts from Sheba’s Messer Simulation Center to create video simulations of interventions for challenging situations.
-The simulations are inspired by real events and each school is also supported by direct coaching from medical professionals and hotline support.
-To learn more contact Mark Weiss.
+The simulations were inspired by real events and each school was also supported by direct coaching from medical professionals and hotline support.